Spatial cloaking: Concerns

 Even though the effectiveness of spatial cloaking has been widely accepted and the idea of spatial cloaking has been integrated into multiple designs, there are still some concerns towards it.
 First, the two schemes of spatial cloaking both have their limitations.
 For example, in the centralized scheme, although users' other private information including identity has been cloaked, the location itself would be able to release sensitive information, especially when a specific user requests service for multiple times with the same pseudonym.
 In a decentralized scheme, there are issues with large computation and not enough peers in a region.

 Second, the ability of attackers requires a more in-depth consideration and investigation according to the advancement of technology such as machine learning and its connection with social relations, particularly the share of information online.

 Third, the credibility of a trusted-third-party has also been identified as one of the issues.
 There is a large number of software published on app markets every day, and some of them have not undergone a strict examination.
 Software bugs, configuration errors at the trusted-third-party and malicious administrators could expose private user data under high risks.
 Based on a study from 2010, two-thirds of all the trusted-third-party applications in the Android market are considered to be suspicious towards sensitive information.

 Fourth, location privacy has been recognized as a personalized requirement and is sensitive to various contexts.
 Customizing privacy parameters has been exploring in recent years since different people have different expectations on the amount of privacy preserved and sometimes the default settings do not fully satisfy user needs.
 Considering that there is often a trade-off relation between privacy and personalization and personalization usually leads to better service, people would have different preferences.
 In the situations where users can change the default configurations, accepting the default instead of customizing seems to be a more popular choice.
 Also, people's attitudes towards disclosing their location information could vary based on the service's usefulness, privacy safeguards, and the disclosed quantity etc. In most situations, people are weighing the price of privacy sharing and the benefits they received.

 Fifth, there are many protection mechanism proposed in literature yet few of them have been practically integrated into commercial applications.
 Since there is little analysis regarding the implementation of location privacy-preserving mechanisms, there is still a large gap between theory and privacy.

-Attack
+Attacks

 During the process of exchanging data, the three main parties—the user, the server, and the networks—can be attacked by adversaries.
 The knowledge held by adversaries which could be used to carry out location attacks includes observed location information, precise location information, and context knowledge.
 The techniques of machine learning and big data have also led to an emerging trend in location privacy, and the popularity of smart devices has led to an increasing number of attacks.
 Some of the adopted approaches include the virus, the Trojan applications, and several cyber-attacks.